ROMANCE IN THE WESTERN MIDDLE AGES

 COURSE DESCRIPTION

-This course will examine major literary works of Western medieval romance, and will consider the medieval concept of romance as it is embedded in notions of chivalry, adventure, philosophy, class, as well as a feudal economic and political systems.
-Works will be compared with each other and will be read in the contexts of both their own times and the present.
+This course will examine major literary works of Western medieval Romance, and will consider the medieval concept of Romance as it is embedded in notions of love, chivalry, adventure, philosophy, social and/or economic class, as well as feudal economic and political systems.
+Literary works will be compared with each other and will be read in the contexts of both their own times and the present.

 COURSE TEXTS